Arxane/Arxane/README.md

 AI | CS
 -------

-AI/CS undergrad at IIT Jodhpur working in the field of AI and Computer Vision for more than 1.5 years.
-I am currently looking to focus more in the world of Agentic AI and LLM development.
-I also spent a few months learning Rust and zero-knowledge proofs just for my curiosity.
-I am also working towards improving myself in Competitive Programming.
-Open for collaborating in projects involving novel approaches in any of the above fields.
+AI/CS undergrad at IIT Jodhpur with 1.5+ years of experience in AI and Computer Vision.
+Currently shifting my focus towards Novel AI (Agentic AI, LLM development) and Quant (algorithmic trading, mathematical modeling).
+Alongside, I’ve explored Rust and zero-knowledge proofs out of curiosity, and I’m continuously sharpening my skills in Competitive Programming.
+Open to collaborations on projects that push boundaries in AI, Quant, and novel computational approaches.

 * 🌍  I'm based in Sirohi, India
 * ✉️  You can contact me at [mayankvish65@gmail.com](mailto:mayankvish65@gmail.com)
-* 🧠  I'm learning Rust, zkP frameworks, and Agentic AI
+* 🧠  I'm learning Rust, LLM Development and Algorithmic Trading
-* 🤝  I'm open to collaborating on projects involving novel approaches in the field of AI
+* 🤝  I'm open to collaborating on projects involving novel approaches in the field of AI or Finance
 * ⚡  I am also an aspiring cult leader :)

 ### Skills